Delovoa/artix-desktop-setup/README.md

 ```
 > [!WARNING]
 > Do NOT delete the artix-desktop-setup directory<br>
-> Run the update script every 1-7 days to keep your OS up-to-date
+> The update script will keep your OS up-to-date

 ---